 When it comes to improving your blood glucose, nothing beats the effectiveness of a nutritionally dense, whole food diet and a consistent exercise routine.

-However, research indicates there are specific foods that can help manage blood glucose levels.
-Here's a list of these foods and how to include them as part of a healthy diet.
+However, research indicates that certain foods can help manage blood glucose levels.
+Here’s a list of these foods and how to include them in a healthy diet.

 Ginger

 Adding ginger to your diet can improve fasting blood glucose, insulin sensitivity, and hemoglobin A1c.
-Two randomized control studies evaluated the impact of ginger intake on diabetes.
-In the first study, diabetics received one teaspoon of ground ginger every day for two months.
-By the end of the experiment, they had significantly improved insulin sensitivity.
-(1)
+Two randomized controlled studies evaluated the impact of ginger intake on diabetes.
+In the first study, participants with diabetes received one teaspoon of ground ginger daily for two months.
+By the end of the experiment, they had significantly improved insulin sensitivity.[1]

-In the second study, people with diabetes consumed even more ginger (1.5 teaspoons) but over a shorter span period.
-After eight weeks, the results revealed a significant decrease in both fasting blood glucose and A1c.
-(2) Additional studies show similar results indicating ginger can be a safe and effective way to help control blood sugar.
-(3)
+In the second study, people with diabetes consumed even more ginger (1.5 teaspoons) but over a shorter period.
+After eight weeks, the results revealed a significant decrease in both fasting blood glucose and A1c.[2]
+Additional studies show similar results, indicating ginger can be a safe and effective way to help control blood sugar.[3]

-For recommend using fresh or ground ginger and avoiding ginger supplements.
+We recommend using fresh or ground ginger rather than supplements.
 We like this Organic Ground Ginger variety.

 Flaxseed Meal

 Flax seeds are a nutritionally dense food full of fiber, protein, and omega-3s.
-And according to two studies, they can also help manage blood glucose.
-In an open-label study, people with diabetes received a tablespoon of ground flax seeds daily for a month.
+According to two studies, they can also help manage blood glucose levels.
+In an open-label study, people with diabetes received a tablespoon of ground flaxseed daily for a month.
 The participants experienced a significant drop in fasting blood glucose and A1c levels (as well as a drop in triglycerides and cholesterol levels).
 In the second study, obese subjects took 40g of flaxseed supplementation (a little over 2.5 tbsp).
 After 12 weeks, results showed significant improvement in insulin sensitivity.
-(5)
+[5]

 How to include it in your diet: Add 2 tbsp of ground flax seeds to your oatmeal, smoothies, soups, or even salads.